Luke 21

 Luke 21 is the twenty-first chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records the observations and predictions of Jesus Christ delivered in the temple in Jerusalem, and his exhortation "to be watchful".
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 Some early manuscripts containing the text of this chapter are: